 Sometimes, your dog will need to shower.
 While that may not sound like a big deal, it is not always an obvious thing.
-There are many things you need to know.
+There are many things you need to know about how to give a dog a bath.
 Sometimes, your dog will need to shower.
 While that may not sound like a big deal, it is not always an obvious thing.
 There are number of things you need to know.

 If your dog is rolling in something terrible in the woods, becomes dirty or stinky, or just needs a bath, here’s what to do: